 Javier Martínez-Vega, Samir Mili and Marta Gallardo

-Athanasios T. Balafoutis, Charikleia K. Kavroumatzi, Michail Moraitis, Konstantinos Vaiopoulos, Nikos Mylonas, Yiannis Ampatzidis, Dimitris I. Tsitsigiannis, Spyros Fountas, and Dionysis Bochtis
+Athanasios T. Balafoutis, Charikleia K. Kavroumatzi, Michail Moraitis, Konstantinos Vaiopoulos, Nikos Mylonas, I. Tsitsigiannis, Yiannis Ampatzidis, Dimitrios, Spyros Fountas, Dionysis Bochtis

-Integrating Agriculture-Related Data Provided by Thematic Networks into a High Impact Knowledge Reservoir
+7. Integrating Agriculture-related Data Provided by Thematic Networks into a High Impact Knowledge Reservoir

-George Vlontzos is an Assistant Professor, Director of the Laboratory of Agricultural Economics and Consumer Behaviour.
+George Vlontzos is an Associate Professor, Director of the Laboratory of Agricultural Economics and Consumer Behaviour.
 His research interests focus on, among others, economic and environmental efficiency assessment, and on consumer behaviour characteristics for agricultural inputs and foodstuff.
-For this various models are being implemented like Data Envelopment Analysis, Stochastic Frontier, Artificial Neural Networks, the Theory of Planned Behaviour, the Health Belief Model, etc. He has published several papers in journals under double blind peer review evaluation and participated in international congresses and seminars.
-Finally, he has participated, among others, in 4 competitive projects co-financed by the EU, national funding, as well as private funding projects.
+He has published several papers in journals and participated in international congresses and seminars.
+Finally, he has participated in competitive projects co-financed by the EU, national funding, as well as private funding projects.

-Yiannis Ampatzidis is an agricultural engineer and an Assistant Professor in the Agricultural and Biological Engineering Department of University of Florida.
-He is located in the Southwest Florida Research and Education Center (SWFREC), Immokalee, Florida.
+Yiannis Ampatzidis is an agricultural engineer and Assistant Professor in the Agricultural and Biological Engineering Department of University of Florida.
 He works in the area of mechanization and automation of specialty crop production, focusing on the design, development, and testing of sensors and control systems for optimal management of inputs, resources and products.
-His current research focus is on mechatronics, precision agriculture, smart machines, machine vision, artificial intelligence, automation, robotics, UAVs, and machine systems with special interest in development, implementation and evaluation of agricultural machines and control systems for high value crops.
+His current research focus is on mechatronics, precision agriculture, smart machines, machine vision, artificial intelligence, automation, robotics, UAVs, and machine systems.

-Basil Manos is a full Professor of the Department of Agricultural Economics at the Aristotle University of Thessaloniki, Greece.
-His research interests are in farm management and regional planning, environmental management, impact assessment, sustainability and efficiency.
-He has studied mathematics, economics, operational research and agricultural economics in Aristotle University of Thessaloniki and London School of Economics.
-He has conducted research in many national and European funded projects.
-His recent publications include papers in Regional Studies, Journal of Policy Modeling, British Food Journal, European Journal of Operational Research, Journal of Environmental Planning and Management, Land Use Policy, Environmental Monitoring and Assessment, and Journal of Environmental Management.
+Basil Manos is a Full Professor of the Department of Agricultural Economics at the Aristotle University of Thessaloniki, Greece.
+His research interests are in farm management and regional planning, environmental management, impact assessment, and sustainability and efficiency.
+His recent publications include papers in Regional Studies, Journal of Policy Modeling, British Food Journal, European Journal of Operational Research, and Environmental Monitoring and Assessment.
 He is editor of International Journal of Sustainable Agricultural Management and Informatics.

-Panos M. Pardalos serves as distinguished professor of industrial and systems engineering at the University of Florida.
-Additionally, he is the Paul and Heidi Brown Preeminent Professor of industrial and systems engineering.
-He is also an affiliated faculty member of the computer and information science Department, the Hellenic Studies Center, and the biomedical engineering program.
+Panos M. Pardalos serves as Distinguished Professor of Industrial and Systems Engineering at the University of Florida.
+Additionally, he is the Paul and Heidi Brown Preeminent Professor of Industrial and Systems Engineering.
+He is also an affiliated faculty member of the computer and information science department, and the biomedical engineering program.
 He is also the director of the Center for Applied Optimization.
-Pardalos is a world leading expert in global and combinatorial optimization.
-His recent research interests include network design problems, optimization in telecommunications, e-commerce, data mining, biomedical applications, and massive computing.
+Pardalos is a world-leading expert in global and combinatorial optimization.